Eurovision Young Musicians

-The Eurovision Young Musicians (L'Eurovision des Jeunes Musiciens), often shortened to EYM, or Young Musicians, is a biennial classical music competition for European musicians that are aged between 12 and 21.
-It is organised by the European Broadcasting Union (EBU) and broadcast on television throughout Europe, with some countries holding national selections to choose their representatives for the contest.
+Eurovision Young Musicians (L'Eurovision des Jeunes Musiciens), often shortened to EYM, or Young Musicians, is a biennial classical music competition for musicians aged between 12 and 21.
+It is organised by the European Broadcasting Union (EBU) between members of the union, who participate representing their countries.
+Some participating broadcasters hold national selections to choose its representative for the contest.